openfoodfacts/off-product-environmental-impact/doc/source/getting-possible-recipe-from-product-information.rst

 One of the most obvious characteristics of the total mass of ingredients used :math:`M` is that it is superior or equal to the final product mass :math:`F`.
 The processing of the ingredients may lead to water loss but the recipe cannot use less ingredients that the final mass of the product.

 Unfortunately, this simple rule leads to a bias in the total mass estimation.
 As the total mass value has a lower bound (:math:`F`) but no upper bound (more exactly a very high upper bound which is :math:`\frac{F}{1-E}`), this algorithm tends to overestimate the total ingredient mass more often than it underestimates it.
 For some use cases it may not be an issue but for impact estimation by Monte-Carlo sampling (see :ref:`Estimating product impact`), it leads to overestimation of the product impact.
-To avoid this behaviour, :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator`'s constructor has a parameter :code:`allow_unbalanced_recipe` that when set to :code:`True` will replace the constraint :math:`F<M` by :math:`xF<M` were :math:`x` is a constant defined in :py:mod:`~impacts_estimation.vars` and is :math:`0.5` by default.
+To avoid this behaviour, :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator`'s constructor has a parameter ``allow_unbalanced_recipe`` that when set to ``True`` will replace the constraint :math:`F<M` by :math:`xF<M` were :math:`x` is a constant defined in :py:mod:`~impacts_estimation.vars` and is :math:`0.5` by default.

 .. warning::
     This feature may lead to recipes with an imperfect mass balance and should be used carefully.